Cyfrin/Updraft/courses/security/6-thunder-loan/18-flashloan-receiver/+page.md

 It seems as though this import is only being used in one of Thunder Loan's mock files for testing.

-This isn't a good practice, we're changing a live contract file solely to fascilitate testing.
+This isn't a good practice, we're changing a live contract file solely to facilitate testing.
 Our test should be importing it's own instance of this interface if it's needed.

 ```js
 import { IERC20 } from "@openzeppelin/contracts/token/ERC20/IERC20.sol";